 It’s always joyful news when a family member, close friend, or coworker gets married and you find yourself honored with an invitation.
 This is a busy time for everyone involved as the couple plans their wedding and every guest is faced with crucial decisions like what to wear, who to bring with them and, of course, what to gift.
 It’s not uncommon to stress about this final choice and many people find themselves wondering exactly what the gift giving etiquette is.
 No one wants to be the odd one out having given too much, too little, or completely miss on guessing the couple’s tastes.
 Whether you’ve been recently invited to a wedding or are simply curious today about how to be a proper wedding guest, have no fear!
-As a professional Sydney wedding band, Lily Road has seen it all and we have all the eitquette answers right here.
+As a professional wedding band Melbourne, Lily Road has seen it all and we have all the eitquette answers right here.
 Have a read The Gift Etiquette Guide for Wedding Guests

 THE GIFT ETIQUETTE GUIDE FOR WEDDING GUESTS

 The first question on every worried wedding guest’s mind is how much the are expected to spend on a wedding gift.
 This amount should be roughly based on how much you can afford and how close you are to the bride or groom.
 More distant connections like coworkers or second cousins are expected to spend a little less than immediate family and close personal friends.

 • Coworkers, Casual Friends, and Distant Relatives: $50 – $100